-HDR stands for high dynamic range, a reference to its ability to deliver more colors, more contrast levels, and increased brightness over standard HD and even standard 4K Ultra HD sets.
-HDR is essentially an upgrade of the 4K or Ultra HD format (it is not applicable to 1080p HD sets).
+"HDR" stands for "high dynamic range," which refers to its ability to deliver more colors, better contrast levels and increased brightness compared with standard HD and even 4K Ultra HD sets.
+HDR is essentially an upgrade of the 4K or Ultra HD format.
+(It is not applicable to 1080p HD sets.)

 Will I notice a difference when watching HDR content?

 If you're watching an HDR movie or show on an HDR TV, yes, you will definitely see an improvement.
-It can make invisible faces in a dark scene visible and eliminate the kind of annoying color banding that occurs between colors as an image makes the transition, say, between various shades of orange and red in a sunset.
+It can make invisible faces in a dark scene visible and eliminate the kind of annoying color banding that occurs between shades of colors as an image makes the transition, for example, from orange to red in a sunset.

-HDR illustration.
-Composite: Shutterstock, Kenneth Butler/Tom's GuideOn the other hand, many of the first HDR TVs will only meet the minimum or near-minimum requirements of the specifications, so the differences may not be so startling on those sets.
-Furthermore, as DisplayMate president Raymond Soneira points out, not all content is worth the HDR treatment.
-For example, the jungle scenes of HDR 4K video are impressive in demonstrations, but not all video material contains the same level of color saturation as a bright green frog sitting on a red leaf.
+Furthermore, as DisplayMate President Raymond Soneira pointed out, not all content is worth the HDR treatment.
+For example, HDR 4K video is impressive in jungle scenes, but not all video material contains the same level of color saturation as a bright-green frog sitting on a red leaf.

-Another important factor that affects our perception of the realism of a video image is the frame rate of the video.
-Ultra HD Premium sets will support rates of 24 frames per second (like film) up to 120 frames per second.
-At 120 fps, video looks much more solid, and there's less blurring of fast objects such as cars in a chase scene or of someone trying to steal second base.
-So how good the picture looks will depend on the frame rate of the HDR program.
+Another important factor in our perception of the realism of a video image is the frame rate of the video.
+Ultra HD Premium TVs support rates from 24 frames per second (like film) to 120 fps.
+At 120 fps, video looks much more solid, and there's less blurring of fast-moving objects, such as cars racing in a chase scene or someone trying to steal second base.
+So the picture quality depends on the frame rate of the HDR program.
 However, there is no native 120-fps programming available — yet.

 To watch HDR programs, what do I need?

-Before you ever watch a movie on your TV, the film has been compressed from its original color range to fit into the old video format, essentially eliminating colors, contrast and image depth.
-In theory, HDR restores some of that lost color and contrast, but it requires remastering the original show, in essence producing a new version of the movie or program.
+Before you watch a movie on your TV, the film is compressed from its original color range to fit into the old video format, essentially eliminating subtle shades, contrast and image depth.
+In theory, HDR restores some of that lost color and contrast, but it requires remastering the original show — in essence, producing a new version of the movie or program.

-So to get the full benefit of HDR, not only must you have a compatible TV set, you must also have access to HDR content and programming.
+So, to get the full benefit of HDR, you must have not only a compatible TV but also access to HDR content and programming.

 What HDR content is available?

-Initially, only a handful of 4K HDR programs will be offered on streaming services from Netflix, Vudu and Amazon.
-YouTube also has a few compatible programs, but not all will offer Dolby Vision HDR shows.
+Only a handful of 4K HDR programs are currently offered on streaming services from Netflix, Vudu and Amazon.
+YouTube also has a few compatible programs, and some services even have a few Dolby Vision HDR shows.
 And, confusingly, Amazon is promoting a format supported by Samsung called HDR10+.
 (More on all these formats below).

 How do I know if a TV is HDR-compatible?

-While there are efforts to standardize on a single HDR specification, at the moment there is no single, universally agreed-upon HDR spec.
+Although there are efforts to standardize on a single HDR specification, currently, there is no single, universally agreed-upon HDR spec.

-"There is definitely a bit of a format war going on at present," said Paul Gray, a principal analyst and researcher at IHS.
+"There is definitely a bit of a format war going on at present," said Paul Gray, a principal analyst and researcher at market research firm IHS.

-Credit: UHD AllianceYou'll see two HDR formats touted by TV manufacturers in stores and online that indicate a TV is HDR-ready.
-One is Ultra HD Premium.
-Established by the UHD Alliance, the Premium standard is backed by dozens of companies, including movie studios and TV makers.
+Ultra HD Premium: Established by the UHD Alliance, this standard is backed by dozens of companies, including movie studios and TV makers.
 It applies mainly to TVs and forthcoming 4K Blu-ray players, and sets a minimum specification for sets, which allows them to stick the iridescent Ultra HD Premium logo on the box.
-(The format, which is also sometimes referred to as HDR 10, does not specify that a particular encoding system must be used for movies, so that battle in Hollywood may continue for some time.)

 Some TVs are Ultra HD Premium-compatible (like Samsung), others are Dolby Vision-compatible (like Vizio) and some are compatible with both (like LG).
 So what's the difference?

-By way of comparison, HD and Blu-ray video use 8-bit color for a possible total color palate of roughly 16.7 million shades.
+For comparison, HD and Blu-ray video use 8-bit color for a possible total color palette of roughly 16.7 million shades.
 Moving up to 10 bits yields well over a billion possible colors.

-An Ultra HD Premium TV also has to be able to reproduce more than 90 percent of a color spectrum specification that is called DCI P3.
-Also known as color gamut, it's the total possible range of colors a video or TV can produce.
-DCI P3 is from the Digital Cinema Initiative, whose spec is used for the movies you see in theaters.
+An Ultra HD Premium TV also has to be able to reproduce more than 90 percent of a color spectrum specification that is called DCI-P3.
+Also known as the color gamut, it's the total possible range of colors a video or TV can produce.
+DCI-P3 is from the Digital Cinema Initiative, whose spec is used for the movies you see in theaters.
 That makes it an obvious choice — and a big improvement — over the limited Rec.
 709 format.
 (There is another even wider proposed color scheme, Rec.
 2020, but current TVs are not capable of displaying all of its colors, and new digital movies would have to be shot in the format.)

 Dolby Vision contains more HDR-format details, but for consumer televisions, it also emphasizes color reproduction and brightness.
 Dolby requires a 12-bit color depth, with a possible 68 billion shades.
-As DisplayMate's Soneira explains it, "8 bit is awful, 10 bit is good, and 12 bit is what you need."
+As Soneira said, "8-bit is awful, 10-bit is good and 12-bit is what you need."

 Dolby Vision also sets the brightness bar higher, requiring levels of 4,000 nits or more.
-The catch is that while TVs with the Dolby Vision logo will be certified by Dolby, not all Dolby-certified sets will meet all of the specifications we're hearing about.
-In other words, many sets won't meet that 4,000-nits mark, including OLED TVs.
-However, LG's sets will be officially Dolby Vision-compatible and certified.
+The catch is that, while TVs with the Dolby Vision logo are certified by Dolby, not all Dolby-certified sets meet all of the specifications.
+In other words, many sets won't meet that 4,000-nit mark, including OLED TVs.
+However, LG's sets are officially Dolby Vision-compatible and certified.

 Based on the specs alone, it would appear that Dolby Vision TVs would deliver a better HDR picture than Ultra HD Premium TVs.
 And a set that's Dolby Vision-compatible should also be able to handle the lesser requirements of Ultra HD Premium.

 However, that may not always be the case.
 Manufacturers that don't choose to license Dolby Vision technology may nevertheless make TVs that exceed the HDR capabilities of Dolby-labeled TVs.
-That could mean that there may be sets with an Ultra HD Premium sticker that look superior to other models with a Dolby Vision label.
-(Never mind considering the differences between, say, OLED and LCD sets.)
+That means that there may be sets with an Ultra HD Premium sticker that look superior to other models with a Dolby Vision label.
+(That doesn't even account for the differences between, for example, OLED and LCD sets.)

 Can my TV be upgraded to HDR?

-Samsung's 2015 UN65JS9500 (about $4,200) is one example of a set that can be upgraded via a software download.
-It already has the technical ability to meet the Ultra HD Premium specifications.
+Samsung's 2015 UN65JS9500 (about $4,000) is one example of a set that can be upgraded via a software download.
+It already had the technical ability to meet the Ultra HD Premium specifications.
 Samsung says other 2015 sets may also be upgradable.